swayansu951/Emma---Assistant/README.md

+# ZENITH

+A helpfull desktop assistant that can perform all basic tasks for you on a single command.

+# TOOLS

+for sending message just say/type send message <"throught_which"> to <"to whome"> that <"message">.

+for opening app just say/type
+open app <"app_name">.

+also support closing the same as opening
+*use close instead of open.

+searching for web, say/type
+search web <"content">.

+*also it has pdf reading function & web crawling function but it's under development.

+*it's under development

 # RAG 1.0 – Simple PDF Retrieval Augmented Generation

 Beside making assistant, I worked for making advanced RAG system. *also overview RAG4.0 repo.